libPhipp/Rjira/README.md

 # Rjira
 Friendly JIRA REST API wrapper in R

-The 0.2.* version of this packages is an extension of https://github.com/awalker89/Rjira written by Alexander Walker and splits off of his version 0.1.1
+This package is an extension of https://github.com/awalker89/Rjira written by Alexander Walker and splits off of his version 0.1.1

-This package is create to work on the API version 2 of Atlassian Jira REST API
+This package is created to work on the API version 2 of Atlassian Jira REST API

 ## Installation

-To install package, use
+To install the package, use
-- devtools::install_github("libPhipp/Rjira"), and
+- devtools::install_github("libPhipp/Rjira", ref="dev"), and
 - library(RJira), to load the package into your R session.

 ## Usage